Nguyen-HanhNong/Artwork-Exhibition-Web-Application/README.md

 This application allows for client to create account to view artwork stored on a MongoDB database.
 It also allows clients to add artwork to the database, follow artists and sign-up for workshops hosted by artists.

 ## Choice of programming languages and frameworks
+The website was primarily made using JavaScript and Express.
+I used Express as my web framework of choice for the following reasons:

+- Express is a lightweight and minimalistic framework, which makes it easy to get started with and provides a lot of flexibility in how you structure your application.
+This can be particularly appealing for small projects such as this one.
+- Express is built on top of Node.js, which is a popular runtime environment for building scalable and high-performance web applications.
+This means that Express applications can be easily scaled to handle a large number of requests and can make efficient use of server resources.
+- Express has a large ecosystem of middleware and plugins that can be easily integrated into your application.
+This can make it easier to add additional functionality and customize your application to meet your specific needs.

+Alongisde JavaScript and Express, I also use Pug, which is a template engine.
+I chose this over using raw HTML files as it allows for easy integration with JavaScript objects and arrays.

 ## Video of the application running:
 ![](https://user-images.githubusercontent.com/81977350/210188116-35722240-71bd-4df2-bf6a-4354a344cc34.gif)